Tax & Compliance

 Compute & Select Clause

 Elapsed time from AY-end is computed.
 The ₹50-lakh threshold is tested.
 The applicable §149 clause is selected.
-A memo is generated with pinpoint footnotes to the cited paragraph or section of law.
+A memo is generated with pinpoint footnotes.

-Inline date recognition and AY mapping; “issue vs service” tagging; threshold and representation classifier per §149 explanations
+Inline date recognition and AY mapping; “issue vs service” tagging; threshold and representation classifier.

-Per-notice grid showing: AY, issue date, elapsed days, threshold test, representation category, approval path, §148A timestamps, limitation clause
+Per-notice grid showing: AY, issue date, elapsed days, threshold test, representation category, approval path, §148A timestamps.

 When are reassessment notices issued after 1 April 2021 within limitation under §149?
 Practitioners face these key determinations: